 Today, Peabody is building on its rich history of professional music training at the highest level and has developed a vision for the role of the 21st century musician in society and the training required for musicians to meet the new realities and opportunities of that role.
 Peabody’s history, tradition, and pedigree, coupled with its forward looking view and commitment to challenge traditional assumptions, allow it to take on the real work of what it means to prepare artists for a world that is constantly changing.
 Peabody’s vision for the future connects directly to its founding 160 years ago as a cultural center for the region that celebrated the role of music, art, letters, and discourse.

-To take this vision of marrying the old with the new, and to ensure that Peabody and Johns Hopkins University leverage their competitive advantage on the fortieth anniversary of their affiliation, Peabody’s leadership has cast fresh eyes on its potential for even more profound levels of achievement through development of the Breakthrough Plan and its Four Pillars: Excellence, Interdisciplinary Experiences, Innovation, and Community Connectivity, and to this we have added a critical fifth: Diversity.
+To take this vision of marrying the old with the new, and to ensure that Peabody and Johns Hopkins University leverage their competitive advantage on the fortieth anniversary of their affiliation, Peabody’s leadership has cast fresh eyes on its potential for even more profound levels of achievement.
+Its strategic Breakthrough Plan was established with Four Pillars: Excellence, Interdisciplinary Experiences, Innovation, and Community Connectivity, and to this we have added a critical fifth: Diversity.

 In Fall 2017, following 18 months of work by the Peabody Curriculum for the Future Task Force, the Breakthrough Curriculum was implemented to fully integrate entrepreneurship and citizenship training into the traditional training for which Peabody is renowned.
 Peabody is using its rich history as the oldest conservatory in the United States to lead the way in new directions of professional training and a new vision for how a modern conservatory relates to the world around it.
 The Breakthrough Curriculum, which is already garnering national attention, infuses our grand tradition with new perspectives to create a model at the forefront of arts training in the United States.
 Students develop skills in communication, programming, audience development, music entrepreneurship, and citizen artistry, and develop a digital portfolio with which they can propel their careers immediately upon graduation.
 Instrumentalists also experience dynamic ensemble training that reflects the flexibility increasingly needed for success in the music world, a direct outcome of the Reimagining Ensembles at Peabody Task Force.
-Through four phases – EXPLORE, BUILD, IMPLEMENT, and LAUNCH, this new initiative engages every student, undergraduate and graduate, in meaningful training experiences across these critical areas, always led by the guiding goal of excellence and musical accomplishment.
+Through four phases – EXPLORE, BUILD, IMPLEMENT, and LAUNCH, the Breakthrough Curriculum engages every student, undergraduate and graduate, in meaningful training experiences across these critical areas, always led by the guiding goal of excellence and musical accomplishment.
+As of this update:

-Sustainability requires thinking about program evolution from the perspective of the Four Pillars: Excellence, Interdisciplinary Experiences, Innovation, and Community Connectivity, in the context of a sustainable academic-business model.
+Sustainability requires thinking about program evolution from the perspective of the Five Pillars – Excellence, Interdisciplinary Experiences, Innovation, Community Connectivity, and Diversity – in the context of a sustainable academic-business model.
 A five-year model (FY18-FY22) has been developed that is guiding the Institute with a focus on excellence and innovation, while moving toward greater sustainability.
 Components of the model include: